Loosekonnection/JSCodeQuiz/README.md

     *   High Scores Section
     *   Footer Section

-*   The High Scores page will also need two buttons:
+*   The High Scores page will also have two buttons:

-    *   Go Back - to return the user to the home page.
+    *   Go Back - to return the user to the home page. (although the NAV will contain a link to the homepage)
     *   Clear High Scores - Clear the local storage which will clear the High Scores table/page.